 What Is Freelance Project Management?

-Freelance project management involves managing projects for clients of your choosing, on your own.
+Freelance project management is managing projects for clients of your choosing, on your own.
 In this scenario, you’re not working for an established company or agency—you’re working for yourself.

 This may mean that you’re working part-time or outside of the traditional 9-5.
-You may also be managing multiple projects at once, for different clients, or else managing only select aspects of a project, like project initiation.
+You may also be managing multiple projects at once, for different clients, or else managing only select aspects of a project, like project initiation or creating project plans.

 1. More Flexible Working Hours

-Many people decide to pursue freelance project management because it offers an opportunity to set your own schedule and hours.
-When you’re on staff, you’re often expected to be available during core working hours.
+Freelance project management offers an opportunity to set your own schedule and hours.
+When you’re on staff, you’re expected to be available during core working hours.
 When you’re freelancing, it’s up to you to work with your clients to set expectations.
-This may give you more flexibility to choose what works for you.

 2. Increased Opportunity for Creative Freedom